flarum-lang/french/README.md

 composer require maelsoucaze/french
 ```

-Note that the French language pack will be added as Flarum's dependency and will be automatically updated when you will update Flarum using Composer.
+Note that the French language pack will be added as a Flarum's dependency, and will be automatically updated when you will update Flarum by using Composer.
+Hype!

 #### Manual Installation

 Note that this alternative method is not recommended.
-Follow [these step-by-step instructions](http://flarum.org/docs/languages/) by making sure that all the unpacked content of the downloaded archive is uploaded into the *maelsoucaze-french/* subdirectory that you have to create in the **extensions/** directory.
+Follow [these step-by-step instructions](http://flarum.org/docs/languages/) by making sure that all the unpacked content of the downloaded archive is uploaded into the *maelsoucaze-french/* subdirectory that you have to create in the *extensions/* directory.

 ## Contributing